EV/EBITDA Sector-Relative Value on Canadian Stocks: An Honest Assessment

 EV/EBITDA sector-relative strategy on TSX vs S&P 500 cumulative returns 2001-2025.

-The Sharpe ratio of 0.292 is below SPY's 0.322.
-On a risk-adjusted basis, this strategy underperforms the index.
+The Sharpe ratio of 0.233 is low.
+On a risk-adjusted basis, this strategy barely justifies the active approach over just holding the TSX.

 What happened in the early years